 On the other hand, if you look at a scene far from you, such as a landscape, notice how most of the scene appears in focus as you gaze over it.

 A good landscape photo will have the whole scene in focus because it mirrors how your eyes would see it.

 As you learn to take good photos, you can think through the way your eyes would view a scene to evaluate how well you captured it.

 The First Key To A Blurry Background

 You can increase the blur of your photo’s background with two methods I’ll share below.
 These won’t require any change in camera settings.

-But one camera setting is crucial to a blurry background – your aperture.
+But you do need one camera setting to blur the background of your photo – aperture.

 Aperture is one of the legs of the exposure triangle.
-Aperture, also known as f/stop, controls how much of your image will be blurry.
+Aperture, also known as f/stop, controls how much of your image will be blurry (or, conversely, how much will be in focus).

-For a simple to understand explanation of aperture, be sure to check out this Easy To Understand Photography Cheat Sheet for Beginners HERE.
+For a simple to understand explanation of aperture, be sure to check out this Easy To Understand Photography Cheat Sheet for Beginners.

 The wider the camera’s aperture opens, the lower the f/stop number will be, and the blurrier the background of the photo will be.